cuza/symfony-angular-spa-template/README.md

 # Symfony Angular SPA Template

 ## Requirements
-This template assumes that you have installed the following tools and available in your $PATH:
+This template assumes that you have installed the following tools and they are available in your $PATH:

 - [node](https://nodejs.org/en/download/)
 - [npm](https://www.npmjs.com/)